|1/2 Cup||Heavy Cream, steaming hot|

 Have a baking with a sheet of parchment ready that will fit into your fridge or freezer.

-Take 1 teaspoon of cold balsamic ganache and quickly roll between your hands to form a ball.
-If you spend too much time trying to get the shape just right, you'll begin to melt the ganache and it will be a mess.
+Take 1 tsp of cold balsamic ganache and quickly roll between your hands to form a ball.
+Do this quickly or it will melt!

 Place the balls on the prepared baking sheet and then place the sheet in the fridge or freezer to firm up the truffles when you're done rolling all of them.